 Welcome to St. Ansgar Middle and High School!
 This student handbook is designed to provide accurate and authoritative information regarding the St. Ansgar Middle and High School's policies and practices.
 This information is not all-inclusive but is intended to answer many of the questions asked each year.
-Please contact the building principal, Lynn A. Baldus, for any additional information you may need at 641-713-4720 or e-mail her at lbaldus@stacsd.org.
+Please contact the building principal, Trevor Urich, for any additional information you may need at 641-713-4720 or e-mail him at turich@stacsd.org.